 LEAs that receive payments under Section 8003 of the ESEA and that meet certain other statutory criteria may receive formula assistance under Section 8007(a) of the ESEA in any fiscal year that the Congress appropriates funds under that Section.
-LEAs must use the payments provided under Section 8007(a) and Section 8007(a) funds provided under ARRA for construction, as defined in Section 8013(3) of the ESEA.
+LEAs must use the payments provided under Section 8007(a) for construction, as defined in Section 8013(3) of the ESEA.
 Under Section 8013(3), the term "construction" includes: (a) the preparation of drawings and specifications for school facilities; (b) erecting, building, acquiring, altering, remodeling, repairing, or extending school facilities; (c) inspecting and supervising the construction of school facilities; and (d) debt service for such activities (Sections 8007 and 8013(3) of ESEA).
-Certain LEAs that receive payments under section 8002 or 8003 of the ESEA and that meet other statutory and regulatory criteria may receive discretionary grant assistance under Section 8007(b) of the ESEA and Section 8007(b) funds provided under ARRA.
+Certain LEAs that receive payments under section 8002 or 8003 of the ESEA and that meet other statutory and regulatory criteria may receive discretionary grant assistance under Section 8007(b) of the ESEA.
 Selected grantees must use these funds for emergency or modernization construction grant expenditures, as specified in their grant award documents.
 Emergency and modernization are defined in 34 CFR section 222.176 and the allowable and unallowable uses of these funds are detailed in 34 CFR sections 222.172 through 222.174.

-3. Section 8002 - Federal property payments and Section 8003(b) - Basic support payments - (Allowable under CFDA 84.041 only)
+3. Section 8002 - Federal property payments and Section 8003(b) - Basic support payments expenditures or capital outlays in accordance with State laws.
+The auditor is not expected to perform any tests with respect to the expenditure of these funds.

 Funds made available under Sections 8002 and 8003(b) of the ESEA usually become part of the general operating fund of the LEAs.
-These funds are available as general aid for free public education and may be used for current operating expenditures or capital outlays in accordance with State laws.
-The auditor is not expected to perform any tests with respect to the expenditure of these funds.
+These funds are available as general aid for free public education and may be used for current operating